imabderrahim/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script displays the 10 newest files in the current directory
 - **13-unique**
 This script takes a list of words as input and prints only words that appear exactly one
+- **14-findthatword**
+This script displays lines containing the pattern "root" from the file '/etc/passwd'